PolyatomicBrian/StudyBuddy-Infrastructure/README.md

   - Store the following Secrets in AWS Secrets Manager:

     1. Create a new secret called `db-credentials` with the following keys:
        1. `dbInstanceIdentifier` : The name of the database to be created in MySQL.
+Must be alphanumeric!
        2. `username` : The username to be created for the MySQL RDS instance.
        3. `password` : The password to be created for the MySQL RDS instance.
+Cannot contain '/'!

     2. Create a new secret called `cicd-github-access` with the following key: